rolandli2012/resume/resume_eng.md

 - Specialist - Global Application and Integration Services

 ### Operational support for Application Integartion and Middleware

-L3 Middleare and L2 BI global operational support.
+L3 Middleare and L2 Application Integration global operational support.
 Ensure operational support is provided in accordance with industry best practices in Service Management including Service Availability, Capacity Planning, Performance Management, Incident and Problem Management, Change Management, and Service continuity.

+Primary responsibility for Software AG webMethods integration software, the go-to person for webMethods production problems including broker outages, integration server, and My webMethods Server.
+Secondary responsibility for other software applications like IBM Sterling Integrator running on Unix, Linux, and Windows physical or virtual systems as a member of an operational support group.

 ### DevOps Automation and IaC Project
 To develop team capabilities in automation and deliver DevOps/IaC use cases.
 As a member of the team, I identified potential use cases, trained the team in devops tools and implemented some use cases related with Middleware automation.
 Each use case reduced our L1 support requests by 20%.